gctools-outilsgc/gcconnex/README.md

     docker-compose up

 Then visit [http://localhost:8080](http://localhost:8080) and follow the instructions to complete your installation.
-One the installer is complete, refer to [INSTALL.md](https://github.com/tbs-sct/gcconnex/blob/gcconnex/INSTALL.md#configure-plugins) to configure the plugins required by GCconnex.
+Once the installer is complete, refer to [INSTALL.md](https://github.com/tbs-sct/gcconnex/blob/gcconnex/INSTALL.md#configure-plugins) to configure the plugins required by GCconnex.